lauratrain99/Attitude-multi-IMU-filter/README.md

                - Only one EKF giving an output of the attitude of the center of mass computed from each IMU.

-TO BE DONE:

 	  7. Design a program to evaluate the performance of the different algorithm alternatives.
 Establish conditions to choose one model or other.

+ For the data acquisition, do the following:

+	1. Connect the IMU device to the COM port via USB.

+	2. Go to STM32 Cube IDE and run *data-acquire/data-reading/Core/Src/main.c*.
+Check it compiles and 0 errors are displayed.

+	3. Open Spatial Manager application, choose the Serial port and the baud rate, click on Connect.
+In the Communications display, a green light should pop up saying Connected.

+	4. Data is being read and process in packets.
+The file with the information has the extension *.anpp*, which includes the date and time of the data acquisition.
+It can be seen at *data-acquire/data-processing/spatial-manager/files*.

+	5. To translate this file into a readable and post-processable file *.csv* go to *data-acquire/data-processing/spatial-manager/spatial_parser_file_VerBETA.py*.
+Open it up in a python environment like spyder, scroll down and after the *if __name__ == "__main__":* call, the object *SpatManag_parser* is instanced.
+Introduce the name of your *.anpp* file as the first argument.
+Introduce the name of your *.csv* output file as the second argument.
+Run the script and check no errors are displayed in the terminal window.

+	6. The *.csv* files are stored at *data-acquire/data-processing/spatial-manager/post-processing* folder.
+To plot their content, go to